visserle/AnkiOps/README.md

 - Simple CLI interface: after initialization, only two commands are needed for daily use
 - Fully round-trip, bi-directional sync that handles note creation, deletion, movements across decks, and conflicts
 - Markdown rendering with nearly all features (including syntax-highlighted code blocks, supported on desktop and mobile)
-- Support for all standard note types plus Single & Multiple Choice cards
+- Support for all standard note types, plus Single & Multiple Choice
 - Embed images via VS Code where they are directly copied into your Anki media folder (automatically set up)
 - Built-in Git integration with autocommit for tracking all changes
-- High-performance processing: handles thousands of cards across hundreds of decks in seconds
+- High-performance processing: handles thousands of cards across hundreds of decks in mere seconds
 - Thoroughly tested, bi-directional conversion between Markdown and Anki-compatible HTML
 - Serialize/deserialize entire collections to JSON format for backup, sharing, or automated AI processing